dce/davidmade/posts/coffee-setup-feb-2012.md

   [grinder]: http://www.amazon.com/Bodum-Bistro-Electric-Coffee-Grinder/dp/B0043095WW/
   [kettle]:  http://www.amazon.com/Hario-VKB-120HSV-Coffee-Kettle-Buono/dp/B000IGOXLS/

+I've been using the Chemex for a year or so now, but with a generic kettle and a cheap blade grinder.
+The addition of the Hario and Bodum have made a noticeable difference in the quality and consistency of the coffee I brew.

 Beans from [Counter Culture][counter].
 Mug from [GitHub][github].
 Inspired by ["The Coffee Setup, 2010" by Marco Arment][marco].